 Creekside Chapel Food Pantry may have several meals per person as well as a gently used clothing closet.
 2523 Five Mile Road, Allegany, New York 14706, dial (716) 372-0388

 Gowanda Ministerial Association Food Pantry can be called at (716) 532-6130

 Loaves and Fishes can receive fresh and canned goods on a monthly basis.
 In addition the center will have Thanksgiving or Christmas meal items, however a waiting list may be in place.
 Telephone - (716) 373-6800

 Trading Post Community Care Center, 38 Franklin Street, PO Box 96, Springville, NY 14141, dial (716) 592-4455

 Cattaraugus County - Health Department will have information on clinics.
-Medical services offered may include immunizations, maternal and child care, home health care, pregnancy testing, STD/HIV/AIDS counseling and testing, TB control, infant-child health assessment, physically handicapped children, emergency medical services, family planning, health education and free breast and cervical cancer screening.
+Medical services offered may include immunizations, maternal and child care, home health care, pregnancy testing, STD/HIV/AIDS counseling and testing.
+The free medical clinic also offers TB control, infant-child health assessment, physically handicapped children, emergency medical services, family planning, health education and free breast and cervical cancer screening.
 One Leo Moss Drive, Suite 4010, Olean New York 14760 or call (716) 373-8050 for intake.